CodeMacrocosm/Write-a-thon/README.md

 **Star This Repository**🌟⭐

-- Show your love and support for WEBATHON'20 by starring ⭐ this repository.
+- Show your love and support by starring ⭐ this repository.
 Let's make it shine bright!

 - Prepare to embark on a journey where words take flight and creativity knows no bounds! 🌟🚀📖